JuliaStats/StatsModels.jl/docs/src/internals.md

 The next phase of life for a formula begins when a _schema_ for the data becomes available.
-A schema is a mapping from data columns to a concrete term type---either a `ContinuousTerm` or a `CategoricalTerm`---which represents all the summary information about a data column necessary to create a model matrix from that column.
+A schema is a mapping from data columns to a concrete term type—either a `ContinuousTerm` or a `CategoricalTerm`—which represents all the summary information about a data column necessary to create a model matrix from that column.